fooltowise/NeroNotes/Nero's Notes/Capital cycle and management behavior.md

 Both investors and managers are engaged in making demand projection.
 Such forecasts have a wide margin of error and are prone to systematic biases.
 In good times, the demand forecasts tend to be too optimistic and in bad times overly pessimistic.

 High profitability loosens capital discipline in a industry.
 When returns are high, companies are inclined to boost capital spending.
-Competitors are likely to follow (engaging in a [[Prisoners Dilemna]]) - perhaps they are equally hubristic, or maybe they just don't want to lose market share.
+Competitors are likely to follow (engaging in a [[Prisoners Dilemma]]) - perhaps they are equally hubristic, or maybe they just don't want to lose market share.

 Beside, CEO pay is often set in relation to company's earnings or market capitalization, thus [[Incentives|incentivizing]] managers to grow their firm's assets.
 When a company announces with great fanfare a large increase in capacity, its share price often rises.
 Growth investors like growth!
 Momentum investors like momentum!